State of Michigan Retirement System Boosts Holdings in Pinnacle Financial Partners, Inc. (NASDAQ:PNFP)

-State of Michigan Retirement System raised its stake in shares of Pinnacle Financial Partners, Inc. (NASDAQ:PNFP) by 6.5% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 27,660 shares of the financial services provider’s stock after purchasing an additional 1,700 shares during the period.
-State of Michigan Retirement System’s holdings in Pinnacle Financial Partners were worth $984,000 at the end of the most recent quarter.
+State of Michigan Retirement System raised its position in Pinnacle Financial Partners, Inc. (NASDAQ:PNFP) by 6.5% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 27,660 shares of the financial services provider’s stock after acquiring an additional 1,700 shares during the quarter.
+State of Michigan Retirement System’s holdings in Pinnacle Financial Partners were worth $984,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
-Foundry Partners LLC purchased a new position in shares of Pinnacle Financial Partners in the third quarter worth about $7,640,000.
-Peregrine Capital Management LLC lifted its stake in shares of Pinnacle Financial Partners by 120,920.0% in the third quarter.
-Peregrine Capital Management LLC now owns 193,632 shares of the financial services provider’s stock worth $6,891,000 after buying an additional 193,472 shares in the last quarter.
-WCM Investment Management LLC purchased a new position in shares of Pinnacle Financial Partners in the second quarter worth about $6,802,000.
-Balyasny Asset Management LLC lifted its stake in shares of Pinnacle Financial Partners by 184.9% in the second quarter.
-Balyasny Asset Management LLC now owns 191,266 shares of the financial services provider’s stock worth $8,031,000 after buying an additional 124,140 shares in the last quarter.
-Finally, Sei Investments Co. lifted its stake in shares of Pinnacle Financial Partners by 569.5% in the second quarter.
-Sei Investments Co. now owns 140,300 shares of the financial services provider’s stock worth $5,873,000 after buying an additional 119,345 shares in the last quarter.
-77.70% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also recently modified their holdings of the stock.
+Wasatch Advisors Inc. lifted its position in shares of Pinnacle Financial Partners by 2.7% during the 2nd quarter.
+Wasatch Advisors Inc. now owns 2,028,007 shares of the financial services provider’s stock worth $85,156,000 after buying an additional 54,222 shares during the last quarter.
+Victory Capital Management Inc. lifted its holdings in Pinnacle Financial Partners by 6.2% in the 2nd quarter.
+Victory Capital Management Inc. now owns 1,813,944 shares of the financial services provider’s stock valued at $76,168,000 after purchasing an additional 106,197 shares in the last quarter.
+Wedge Capital Management L L P NC increased its stake in shares of Pinnacle Financial Partners by 5.5% during the 2nd quarter.
+Wedge Capital Management L L P NC now owns 1,800,336 shares of the financial services provider’s stock valued at $75,596,000 after acquiring an additional 94,013 shares during the last quarter.
+Bank of New York Mellon Corp increased its stake in shares of Pinnacle Financial Partners by 0.8% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 821,823 shares of the financial services provider’s stock valued at $34,509,000 after acquiring an additional 6,765 shares during the last quarter.
+Finally, GW&K Investment Management LLC increased its position in Pinnacle Financial Partners by 17.0% during the 2nd quarter.
+GW&K Investment Management LLC now owns 808,629 shares of the financial services provider’s stock worth $33,954,000 after purchasing an additional 117,432 shares in the last quarter.
+Institutional investors own 77.70% of the company’s stock.

-In other news, Director Gary L. Scott sold 3,000 shares of the stock in a transaction that occurred on Friday, August 14th.
-The stock was sold at an average price of $44.15, for a total transaction of $132,450.00.
-Following the completion of the transaction, the director now directly owns 35,731 shares in the company, valued at approximately $1,577,523.65.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CAO Hugh M. Queener sold 4,121 shares of the stock in a transaction that occurred on Friday, August 7th.
-The shares were sold at an average price of $42.25, for a total value of $174,112.25.
-Following the transaction, the chief accounting officer now owns 212,061 shares of the company’s stock, valued at $8,959,577.25.
+In related news, CAO Hugh M. Queener sold 4,121 shares of the stock in a transaction on Friday, August 7th.
+The stock was sold at an average price of $42.25, for a total value of $174,112.25.
+Following the completion of the transaction, the chief accounting officer now owns 212,061 shares in the company, valued at approximately $8,959,577.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Gary L. Scott sold 3,000 shares of the stock in a transaction on Friday, August 14th.
+The shares were sold at an average price of $44.15, for a total value of $132,450.00.
+Following the completion of the transaction, the director now owns 35,731 shares of the company’s stock, valued at approximately $1,577,523.65.
 The disclosure for this sale can be found here.
-Corporate insiders own 2.98% of the company’s stock.
+2.98% of the stock is owned by insiders.

-Pinnacle Financial Partners (NASDAQ:PNFP) last posted its quarterly earnings results on Tuesday, October 20th.
-The financial services provider reported $1.45 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.10 by $0.35.
-Pinnacle Financial Partners had a net margin of 22.12% and a return on equity of 6.94%.
-The business had revenue of $297.66 million for the quarter, compared to analysts’ expectations of $281.78 million.
-During the same period in the prior year, the company posted $1.45 EPS.
-The business’s revenue for the quarter was up 6.9% on a year-over-year basis.
-Analysts anticipate that Pinnacle Financial Partners, Inc. will post 3.51 earnings per share for the current year.
+Pinnacle Financial Partners (NASDAQ:PNFP) last announced its quarterly earnings data on Tuesday, October 20th.
+The financial services provider reported $1.45 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.10 by $0.35.
+Pinnacle Financial Partners had a return on equity of 6.94% and a net margin of 22.12%.
+The firm had revenue of $297.66 million for the quarter, compared to analysts’ expectations of $281.78 million.
+During the same period last year, the business posted $1.45 earnings per share.
+The firm’s revenue for the quarter was up 6.9% on a year-over-year basis.
+As a group, research analysts anticipate that Pinnacle Financial Partners, Inc. will post 3.51 earnings per share for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Friday, November 27th.
-Shareholders of record on Friday, November 6th will be issued a $0.16 dividend.
-The ex-dividend date of this dividend is Thursday, November 5th.
+Investors of record on Friday, November 6th will be issued a dividend of $0.16 per share.
 This represents a $0.64 dividend on an annualized basis and a yield of 1.40%.
-Pinnacle Financial Partners’s dividend payout ratio (DPR) is 11.92%.
+The ex-dividend date is Thursday, November 5th.
+Pinnacle Financial Partners’s payout ratio is currently 11.92%.

 Pinnacle Financial Partners Company Profile